HPond1458/cse15l---lab-reports/labreport1.md

 The absolute path to the working directory was `/c/Users/henry`.

 The absolute path does not change after running `cd`.
-Since no argument was offered, the working directory either does not change or seems to return to the "default" directory, that being `/c/Users/henry` in this case.
+This is because running `cd` with no arguments changes the working directory to the home directory, which is also `/c/Users/henry`.

-This output is not an error, as it simply resets the directory back to its default.
+This output is not an error, the working directory is now the home directory.

 ### Directory argument